Kalunnenna1/Neurk/README.md

 <h2 align="center"> Neurk - Ecommerce Website</h2>

-  Neurk is online store where we are sale our farms fresh products <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  Neurk is online store where we are salling our farms fresh products <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
 </div>

 <br />